 I was born and raised in New York City during the late 1970’s-1990’s in the South Bronx.
 During that time span New York was crime and drug infested but my parents taught me I didn’t have to be a product of my environment.
 In elementary school I was diagnosed with a speech delay but thanks to my parents and some amazing teachers I was given supports to help me to successfully compete with other students.
 It is because of my parents strong will, love for education, and the educators who encouraged me along the way I am where I am today.
 Education has been a protective factor and grace in my life.
 I am the first in my immediate family to receive two undergraduate degrees (Science and Psychology) and obtain a master’s degree in Professional Counseling.
 I’ve been working in the field of mental health and social services since 2003 and have experience in working with the elderly, intellectually disabled, children and adults.

-Floyd Davis is the Fatherhood Specialist at Family Forward.
+Floyd Davis is the Deputy Director at Family Forward.
 Floyd works directly with fathers, providing intensive case management and coaching around the importance of fatherhood involvement throughout early childhood development.
 Floyd is a native of Jackson, Mississippi and he grew up in Michigan.
 He served in the United States Army and has an Honorable Discharge.
 He has a Bachelor’s Degree in Business Management and a Bachelor’s Degree in Human Resource from the University of Tennessee of Chattanooga.
 He is a certified facilitator from CBI in Knoxville Tennessee.
 Prior to coming to Family Forward, he was a Chaplain of Corrections, and he volunteers at the local jail and a prison in Georgia.
 He has nineteen years of experience of helping ex-offenders getting reestablished back into society through CEI.
 He has a beautiful wife and five children, two grandchildren and two great nieces.
-He looks forward to helping young men in the Family Forward Fatherhood program to become great fathers and as he helps them, they will also be helping him to become a greater father also.

 JaMecia Johnson is a Family Forward Specialist.
 JaMecia is proud Tennessean, born and raised in Chattanooga.
 JaMecia is a mother to a beautiful baby girl, Tru’, so she understands the importance of motherhood.
 She obtained a degree in Interdisciplinary Studies with a minor in Human Development and Learning at East Tennessee State University.
 Prior to starting her journey with Family Forward, for the past four years, JaMecia worked as a case manager for the Department of Children’s Services in Bradley, Polk, and Hamilton County.
 JaMecia has a passion to serve underprivileged communities and she plans to continue helping her community throughout all aspects of life.
 JaMecia believes it is not where you come from that determines your future.